What is Fasting?

 · If you are on a juice fast, drink raw fruit juices such as apple, grape, and pineapple, which are excellent sources of necessary natural sugar to stabilize blood sugar and keep energy levels up.
 Orange and grapefruit juice are also good, but they are not recommended for arthritis or allergy sufferers.
 Monitor juice acidity carefully as it can cause canker sores (mouth ulcers).
 Raw vegetable juices such as carrot, celery, beet, or green vegetable combinations are excellent as well.
 Fresh fruit and vegetable juices can be made in a juice extractor or purchased ready-made (be sure to buy juices without any added sugars).
 Some of the benefits of drinking raw juice versus bottled are that it does not stimulate digestion (hunger) and it maintains all of its enzymes and nutritional value.

 · Expect some physical discomforts because of the detoxification process, especially on the second day.
 You may have fleeting hunger pains or dizziness.
 Withdrawal from caffeine and sugar may cause headaches, but it is a part of the detoxification process.
-Physical annoyances may also include weariness, tiredness, nausea, and sleepiness.
+Physical annoyances may also include weariness, tiredness, and nausea.

 · During a fast, four major areas of the body are going through a detoxification process.
 Take care to attend to each of these: